 Learn More About the Work of the IICI

-The Institute for International Crop Improvement at the Donald Danforth Plant Science Center is generously supported by a number of private sources and government entities, including the James S. McDonnell Foundation, the Bill & Melinda Gates Foundation, the Buffett Foundation, the Monsanto Fund and USAID from the American People.
+The Institute for International Crop Improvement at the Donald Danforth Plant Science Center is generously supported by a number of private sources and government entities, including the James S. McDonnell Foundation, the Bill & Melinda Gates Foundation, the Monsanto Fund, and USAID from the American People.